nanis/Crypt-SSLeay/README.md

 Copyright © 1998 Gisle Aas

-## LICENSE
+## License

-This program is free software; you can redistribute it and/or modify it under the terms of Artistic License 2.0.
+this program is free software; you can redistribute it and/or modify it under the terms of Artistic License 2.0.
 See <http://www.perlfoundation.org/artistic_license_2_0>.